sovrynn/python-learning/week-1/README.md

 Topics to cover:
 - comments, print()
-- numerical operators
+- variables, numbers, and numerical operators
-- variables
-- strings
-- lists
+- strings, indexing, and substrings
+- lists, indexing, and slicing